pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 The main Redis component is `redis-server`, which is an executable that starts a TCP server.
 When experimenting with Redis, it is common to use `redis-cli`, which is an executable that starts a REPL client that connects to a redis server.
-By default Redis runs on port 6379 locally.
+By default Redis runs on localhost, on port 6379.

 The official Ruby documentation shows the following example for the [TCPServer class][ruby-tcp-server]: